 Our Local Control and Accountability Plan (LCAP) is significantly shaped by the feedback of our educational partners.
 As an evolving program, we continuously assess school and student performance data to identify areas for growth and improvement.
-We actively seek input from stakeholders regarding these areas, collaborating as a team to explore solutions.
-It is essential for us to understand current stakeholder perspectives on our program and their vision for its future development.
-As a leadership team, we understand that data-driven decision-making is crucial, yet we also recognize the importance of stakeholder engagement and support in driving successful change initiatives.
+We actively seek input regarding these areas and collaborate as a team to explore solutions.
+As a leadership team, we understand that data-driven decision-making is essential.
+We also value the role of our educational partners in supporting progress and driving meaningful improvements.
 Celebrating student achievements and progress toward goals is also a priority, as it fosters momentum for further accomplishments.
 Educational partners are vital to the ongoing enhancement of our program.
 When combined with data insights, their feedback provides key indicators that guide our focus areas and help us work effectively toward improving student outcomes.